 - Packages should be tracked and insured.

-- Prohibited items will not be released and will be returned to sender (for example, air conditioners, alcohol, etc.)
+- Prohibited items per the HFS Contract will not be released and will be returned to sender (for example, air conditioners, alcohol, etc.)

 - Penn State does not utilize street addresses, the room/hall name is the street address.
 If an online ordering system will not accept the room/hall name as the street address, add a second address line and include the room number as "#100" (this way it looks like an apartment number), where the number you use is the room number you are shipping your items to.